lukamiletic95/papers/System model.md

 	<h4>Figure # - Blockchain inside <i>FN</i> nodes</h4>
 </div>

 The blockchain consists of blocks that are linked in some way (e.g. every block contains a hash function of the previous block).
-The first block in the blockchain is called a *Genesis* block, and it contains all the necessary
+The first block in the blockchain is called a *Genesis* block, and it contains